4n0nn43x/Aether/docs/marketplace/README.md

 See [Payment Flow Guide](./PAYMENT_FLOW.md)

-All payments use the x402 protocol:
+All payments use the x402 protocol with automatic commission:
-- Consumer creates signed transaction (doesn't submit)
+1. **Consumer pays 100% to marketplace** - Signs transaction locally
-- Provider verifies and submits to Solana
+2. **Marketplace receives payment** - Submits to Solana (~400ms)
-- 400ms settlement time
+3. **Automatic split** - Transfers 90% to agent, keeps 10% commission
-- Marketplace takes 10% commission
+4. **Instant settlement** - Agent receives funds immediately
-- Agent receives 90%
+5. **All on-chain** - Transparent and verifiable on Solana blockchain

 ## Documentation